RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Qualitative Analysis

 \subsection{Per-Problem Example Selection}

 We now examine example selections at the per-problem level in order to gain further insight into RetICL's learned example selection policy.

-Table \ref{tab:example_gsm8k_pos} shows the in-context examples selected to help solve a representative example problem from the GSM8K dataset.
-We see that RetICL tends to select examples that share some unique high-level features with the input problem.
-Examples of such features are subtracting from a total value, adding up monetary values over some period of time, and defining some variables to be proportional to other variables.
-We note that each problem in the dataset exhibits several such features, so RetICL has to implicitly decide which particular features are most important for the current problem and which examples most represent those features.
-We also see that RetICL tends to select examples with solutions that are relatively long and have substantial verbal reasoning.
-While RetICL's selection strategy works well in many cases, there are several common scenarios where it fails.
+Table \ref{tab:example_gsm8k_pos} in Supplementary Material \ref{sec:examples} shows the in-context examples selected to help solve a representative problem from the GSM8K dataset.
+We see that RetICL tends to select examples that share some unique high-level features with the current problem, such as subtracting from a total value, adding up values over some period of time, or defining variables to be proportional to other variables.
+We note that each problem in the dataset exhibits several such features, so RetICL has to implicitly decide which features are important to the current problem and identify examples with those features.
+We also see that RetICL tends to select examples with solutions that are relatively long and have numerous reasoning steps.
+Problem solving errors can be divided into several categories.
 First, the LLM can exhibit misconceptions when it lacks an example to provide context, such as misinterpreting the meaning of a ``discount'' when not explicitly instructed.
 Second, the LLM can try to follow the examples too closely and use reasoning that does not necessarily apply to the current problem.
-These errors indicate that RetICL's policy could be improved by selecting based on a broader and more targeted set of features.
-However, we note that many of the incorrect solutions do not appear to be due to poor example selection, since they contain simple errors such as incorrect arithmetic or switching the roles of variables in the problem.
+These errors indicate that RetICL's policy can be improved by selecting based on a broader and more targeted set of features.
+However, many incorrect solutions are caused by simple arithmetic errors or switching the roles of variables in the problem.
 We believe these errors are due to limitations of the LLM and are a likely source of noise in the training signal, making it harder to find an optimal policy.
-We note that such errors can be fixed by using a calculator, self-consistency, or external computation engines \cite{wolfram}, and we leave integration of such methods into RetICL for future work.
+Such errors can be fixed by using self-consistency \cite{self-consistency} or external computation engines \cite{wolfram}, which we leave for future work.